syscl/LinuxLand/README.md

-# Deploy for laptops with Ubuntu
+# Deploy for laptops with Ubuntu/CentOS

-This project targets at making Ubuntu on some specific laptops easy to use.
-After executing deploy, the script will make Ubuntu have a good user experience.
-I will add more optimizations for Ubuntu on various laptops, wish you all enjoy it.
+This project targets at making Ubuntu/CentOS on some specific laptops easy to use.
+After executing deploy, the script will make Ubuntu/CentOS have a good user experience.
+I will add more optimizations for Ubuntu/CentOS on various laptops, wish you all enjoy it.

 Don't hesitate to suggest if you have any good ideas.